zheeeng/Tuthub/LTCTHW/Awk1.md

 	* `printf`
 6. Deletion statements

-Oh, I see more expansion for _Awk_, before that, let me end this section --
+Oh, I see more expansion for _AWK_, before that, let me end this section --

 Finally, what an ideal program output should look like?
 Compare your results with below.

 ```
-Terminal: /bin/bash
+Shell: /bin/bash
 Count from files /etc/passwd and /etc/shadow(total 2 files)
 [Count Test Start]
 11-> 11-> 	10	uucp		/var/spool/uucp	[/etc/passwd] !;